 3. Keep Things Interesting – You may be completely fascinated by the meal you had earlier today, but chances are, unless you’re Gordon Ramsay, nobody else cares.
 When a prospect looks at your Twitter account and sees that the last several tweets you posted are painfully boring, do you really think they’ll click that “follow” button?
 Say it with me now….no.
 If you want more followers, keep the mundane details of your daily life to yourself and instead focus on tweeting about things that are interesting, engaging, funny and valuable to your target audience.
 And seriously, enough about your lunch.

 5. Tweet Often – There is a direct correlation between the number of tweets a user has and the number of followers.
-In fact, one study showed that Twitter users with more than 15,000 tweets have a follower base of between 100,000 and a million.
-Conversely, those with 1,000 tweets or fewer fall within the range of 51-100 followers.
+Those with 1,000 tweets or fewer fall within the range of 51-100 followers.
 Why?
 Because more activity means more visibility for your brand.
 It also demonstrates that you’re an established presence on social media, which helps to build trust.

 6. Use Hashtags – Aaaaah, the lovely hashtag, or as people who grew up before the 2000’s like to call it, the pound sign.
 This nifty little symbol is used on Twitter (and now other social networks) to tag content and make it searchable.
 For instance, if I wanted to look up news about startups on Twitter, I could search the hashtag #startup and I’d instantly get a list of tweets that contain that hashtag.
 You can create your own hashtags, but it’s much more effective to use those that are most popular.
 This can help get your content found and increase the number of people who follow you.